 5 Steps to Change Your Performance Management Process

-Employee check-ins are the heart of the review process.
-Best implemented weekly or bi-weekly, check-ins are 1-to-1 conversations between an employee and their manager.
+Ongoing performance conversations are the heart of the review process.
+These are best implemented weekly or bi-weekly in the form of 1-to-1 conversations between an employee and their manager.
 The topic of conversation centers around the employee’s well-being, project updates, and any barriers or needs the employee is experiencing in regard to their work.

-Built on a foundation of weekly or bi-weekly check-ins, employee reviews then become much more meaningful.
-In fact, employees who receive real-time feedback, through consistent check-ins, are more than 400% as likely to state that their performance reviews led them to do better work and improve their skill set than those in workplaces lacking a feedback culture.
+Built on a foundation of weekly or bi-weekly 1-on-1s, employee reviews then become much more meaningful.
+In fact, employees who receive real-time feedback, through consistent performance conversations, are more than 400% as likely to state that their performance reviews led them to do better work and improve their skill set than those in workplaces lacking a feedback culture.

 Performance reviews, on the other hand, serve as standardized assessments of employee progress toward long-term goals and objectives, including working style, performance standards, workplace behavior, and areas of growth.
-As a result, reviews provide data for potential performance improvement or career growth to both employees and their managers.
+As a result, performance check-ins provide data for potential performance improvement or career growth to both employees and their managers.